Attainable Senior Housing

 - reduced parking requirements

-The CCP implementation program calls for the following actions:
+The Comp Plan implementation program calls for the following actions:

 - Reviewing and amending the Land Development Code (LDC) to ensure senior housing and special needs projects are permitted in appropriate zoning districts,

 - Identifying incentives or other financial tools to assist developers, and